 Quinoa is a nutrient rich food and has many health benefits.
-Right from controlling weight and acting as a great substitute for protein and in gluten-free diets, it can also help prevent gallstones, kidney stones, diabetes, osteoporosis, and cancer.
-It protects many organs in the body and is rich in antioxidants and low in fat.
+Right from controlling weight and acting as a great substitute for protein and in gluten-free diets.
+Quinoa good for your hair, it also help prevent gallstones, kidney stones, diabetes, osteoporosis, and cancer.
+You can also add quinoa in your weight loss diet.
+It also protects many organs in the body and is rich in antioxidants and low in fat.

 Although the actual protein content of quinoa is not high, the value it nevertheless adds is quite high.
 It contains essential amino acids such as tryptophan, lysine, and methionine.
 Since these compounds cannot be synthesized by the human body, it needs an external source that can provide these nutrients.
 While other grains may offer one or the other of these essential amino acids, quinoa is valuable because it provides all of them.